allthingstalk/nodejs-sdk/README.md

 This will create an asset with a unique asset name `counter`, human friendly title, description of what it represents, and type of data that will be sent.
 Supported profile types are `number`, `integer`, `string`, `boolean` and `object`.
 For more info on profile types see [Profiles article in our Docs](http://docs.allthingstalk.com/cloud/concepts/assets/profiles/).

-If you want to know if the asset was added or not you can add a success callback argument to the function:
+Add a success callback argument to the function if you want to handle the response (e.g. print out a status message):

 ```js
 allthingstalk.addAsset("counter", "Counter", "Count the number of user's visits", "integer",